 Serve:

-I like to serve this salad while still warm (though chilled is fine, too), along with grilled chicken or pan-seared salmon.
+I like to serve this salad while still warm (though chilled is fine, too), along with grilled chicken, pan-seared salmon or tortilla quiche bake with spinach and feta.

 Helpful Hints